-SympatMe helps expats in Germany with their first bureaucratic steps.
+SympatMe helps foreigners in Germany with their first bureaucratic steps.
 We provide up-to-date information and hands-on solutions.
-On our website non-native speakers can fill out paperwork, make appointments, and simply get things done.
+On our website, newcomers can fill out paperwork, make appointments, and simply get things done.

 How did SympatMe come about?